Julius Kade: Career

 On 6 August 2020, Kade signed for Dynamo Dresden on a three-year deal from Union Berlin.
 During his first year at Dynamo Dresden, he appeared in 30 matches, scoring 3 goals en-route to winning the 2020–21 3.
 Liga season as champions, gaining promotion to 2.
 Bundesliga.
-In the Summer of 2021, Union Berlin exercised a €500,000 contract transfer clause to purchase back Kade from Dresden to the Köpenick based club currently playing in Bundesliga.
+In the summer of 2021, Union Berlin exercised a €500,000 contract transfer clause to purchase back Kade from Dresden to the Köpenick based club currently playing in Bundesliga.
 However, after spending the pre-season in Berlin, Kade returned to Dresden for a sum that was reported to be close to Union's original option.

+On 10 August 2023, Kade moved to Wehen Wiesbaden in 2.
+Bundesliga.

+On 27 June 2024, Kade signed a two-year contract with Emmen in the Netherlands.